sis750/.github/profile/README.md

 ## Schedule Overview
 We will proceed according to the outline below.
 Note that details on required materials for each week are available in the repositories on our [github page](https://github.com/sis750).
+You can also view the `.pdf` version of the [2024 syllabus](https://sis750.github.io/Syllabus/syllabus-750-spring24.pdf) online.

 | Date    | Topics                                        | Due in class   |
 | :-----  | :-------------------------------------------- | :------------- |